stevedunx/os-python-intro/exercises/6-loops.md

 ]
 ```

-Beware that if you are trying to add a number to a string, Python gets confused (e.g. `"this is a string" + 10`).
-To get around this, use `str(x)` to convert the number to a string or use `format`.
+Remember that if you are trying to add a variable to a string, especially if the variable is not a string itself, so the safest way is to use [`format`](https://docs.python.org/3.4/library/string.html#format-examples).

 # Step 2